up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 # List a Project

-This document outlines the process of submitting a project to be listed on Up for Grabs.
+This document outlines the process of submitting a project to be listed on Up-For-Grabs.

 ## Criteria